What is the Difference between Democracy and Dictatorship?

 8 minute read

 The difference between Democracy and Dictatorship is not just that of two different terms or words.
-It is a distinction which is stemmed in the very pursuance of policies and administrative operations.
+It is a distinction which is stemmed from the very pursuit of policies and administrative operations.
 While democracy is a representation of the popular voice and welfare of the people, dictatorship, on the other hand, is the suppression of that voice.
 The latter is rooted in the corruption of power at the hands of a ruler who steers the country according to his own whims.
 It is crucial to understand these fundamental types of Governments as political composition directly influences the quality and equality of life of the common folk.
 In this blog, let’s get to know about the core differences between Democracy and Dictatorship.

 Credits -WION